ing-bank/baker/README.md

 You can also use custom fonts, for more info see <http://www.graphviz.org/doc/fontfaq.txt>.

-# Naming conventions
-Each interaction can be:

-1. Synchronous - wait on a response;
-2. Or asynchronous - get an acknowledgement only, while the outcome is received later;

-Model the result of a synchronous interaction with two events: **Successful** and **Failed**.
-For example the ValidateOrder interaction could fire OrderValidationSuccessful or OrderValidationFailed events.

-Model the acknowledgment from an asynchronous operation with an **Accepted** event.
-The actual result (received at a later stage) of the interaction is modelled as above.

 # References
-1. DOT Graph Description Language (https://en.wikipedia.org/wiki/DOT_(graph_description_language)) - explain more about the format Baker uses to produce a graphical representation of the recipe;
+1. DOT Graph Description Language (https://en.wikipedia.org/wiki/DOT_(graph_description_language)) - explains more about the format Baker uses to produce a graphical representation of the recipe;
 2. Order fulfillment (https://en.wikipedia.org/wiki/Order_fulfillment) - gives an idea about the theory behind order fulfillment strategies.
 As you are in the business of producing and selling products to people, you are in the business of fulfillment;